longprowei/ImgProcessing/README.md

 # Image Processing
 This program is for processing the images in many different sizes.

-This program is for processing the images in many different sizes.

 # How to use it
 Make sure you have installed node in your operating system.
 Run `npm install`.